Implementation of model predictive control for tracking in embedded systems using a sparse extended ADMM algorithm

 \section{Abstract}

-This article presents a sparse, low-memory footprint optimization algorithm for the implemen\-tation of the model predictive control (MPC) for tracking formulation in embedded systems.
+This article presents a sparse, low-memory footprint optimization algorithm for the implementation of the model predictive control (MPC) for tracking formulation in embedded systems.
 This MPC formulation has several advantages over standard MPC formulations, such as an increased domain of attraction and guaranteed recursive feasibility even in the event of a sudden reference change.
 However, this comes at the expense of the addition of a small amount of decision variables to the MPC's optimization problem that complicates the structure of its matrices.
-We propose a sparse optimization algorithm, based on an extension of the alternating direction method of multipliers, that exploits the structure of this particular MPC formulation, achieving an algorithm whose memory requirements grow linearly with the prediction horizon of the MPC controller.
-We describe the controller formulation and provide a detailed description of the proposed algorithm, including its pseudocode.
-Additionally, we provide a simple (and sparse) warmstarting procedure that can significantly reduce the number of iterations.
-Finally, we show some preliminary numerical results of the performance of the algorithm.
+We propose a sparse optimization algorithm, based on an extension of the alternating direction method of multipliers, that exploits the structure of this particular MPC formulation.
+We describe the controller formulation and detail how its structure is exploited by means of the aforementioned optimization algorithm.
+We show closed-loop simulations comparing the proposed solver against other solvers and approaches from the literature.